 The hotel offers a variety of rooms such as ocean-view casitas, loft casitas and jungle casitas with a rooftop pool.
 Regardless of which casita you are staying at, your room is surrounded by nature and will feel like a luxury jungle getaway.
 The hotel has made it their mission to create a new form of sustainable hospitality and combine modern luxury with Mayan culture.
 We have not personally had the opportunity to stay here but our friends Claudia and Kaan from TheLostTwo have.

-Best Time to Visit: The best time to stay here is during shoulder season as there will be less people and prices are also going to be lower than during high season.
+Best Time to Visit: The best time to stay here at Papaya Playa Project is during shoulder season as there will be less people and prices are also going to be lower than during high season.

 How to book: You can book your stay here.